-As described in Section 24.3, the Nullness Checker adds implicit qualifiers, reducing the number of annotations that must appear in your code.
+The Nullness Checker adds implicit qualifiers, reducing the number of annotations that must appear in your code (see Section 24.3).
 For example, enum types are implicitly non-null, so you never need to write @NonNull MyEnumType.

-$For more information about implicitly-added nullness qualifiers, see the implementation of \verb§NullnessAnnotatedTypeFactory. \\$
+For more information about implicitly-added nullness qualifiers, see the implementation of NullnessAnnotatedTypeFactory.